BlocProtocol/BLOC-wiki/docs/wallets/BLOC-GUI-Desktop-Wallet-V2.md

 ## **Download**

 First we need to go on the [BLOC.MONEY](https://bloc.money) website and click on the [DOWNLOAD](https://bloc.money/download) button from the top menu.

-From here, you can download the exclusive range of [BLOC.MONEY](https://bloc.money) softwares.
+From here, you can download the exclusive range of BLOC softwares.

 Our desktop wallet client allow you to create your wallet, store your BLOC.money, view your transactions but also include our easy to use one click-button instant mining.